gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         }
     }

 This will result in 2 Jar binaries being defined for the `myLib` library.
+Running `gradle assemble` will build both these binaries.

+Add a sample to show a JVM library built for multiple Java versions.

 #### Test cases